brthor/pycharm-docker-interpreter-local-template/README.md

-# Python Local Docker Interpreter Project Template
+# PyCharm Local Docker Interpreter Project Template

 This template can be copied to create a project that uses docker for its local interpreter, avoiding the need for endless `venv` directories and installing packages to your local dev system.